 Prospective students who do not have prior coursework in linguistics, or whose coursework in the discipline is at the undergraduate level only, should apply for admission with a start date in the summer session of respective year.

-The Linguistics Program at the University of South Carolina makes the financial support for its graduate students a priority.
+The Linguistics Program at South Carolina makes the financial support for its graduate students a priority.
 All PhD students in the program are fully supported for 4 years.
 The program has been particularly successful in securing additional support through the University of South Carolina Presidential Fellowship Program, the University of South Carolina Presidential Teaching Fellowship Program, the College of Arts and Sciences Dean’s Dissertation Year Fellowship competition and now has additional opportunities for fellowship support through a generous endowment from the Bilinski Foundation.

 Have questions about the Linguistics Program?
 Contact us!